rensramos/rensramos/README.md

 # [Rens Ramos](https://www.rensramos.com/)

-**A young developer who is passionate in developing and designing awesome website..**
+**A young developer who is passionate in developing and designing awesome website.**
+A personal website created using jekyll.